Sussex-Neuroscience/NL-glow-worm/README.md

 Currently the space thickness of the sides may need to be increased to make better room for the slits.

+Also scad file for LED array (LED_line) - half circunfrence, 6 cm inner diameter, 0.5 cm thickness; with two rods to glue on the side for holding and rotating if needed (0.5 cm diam, 3 cm long)

 ## Trackball program
 A small standalone program which reads the movement of the cursor (motion in x controls rotational motion (orientation angle), changes in y translational movement).
 Stop the script with SPACE.
 Ideally integrate two ortogonal optical mouse.